Join Our Corps

 Meet Your Match

 Veteran recipients of ADW dogs have served in Vietnam, the Persian Gulf, Iraq and Afghanistan.
 No matter your combat exposure or military branch we welcome all veteran applicants including family members.
-ADW places service dogs with veteran recipients requiring individual and family support for anxiety disorders, PTSD, mobility impairments, medical alert cases and more.
+ADW places service dogs with veteran recipients requiring support for PTSD, mobility impairments, medical alert cases and more.
 ADW does not train dogs for people who are blind or have a visual impairment or for people who are deaf or who have a hearing impairment.
 Please review the application carefully.
 It contains all the information necessary to apply as a prospective client for an ADW dog.

 We know you have many questions about this process, so check out our FAQs page to get started.
 Then you can review the Apply For a Dog online forms, email Liz with any questions, and submit your application.
 Once you have submitted the form, we will be in touch to set up an interview.

 We realized that through the dogs, we can communicate with each other.
 We started supporting each other.Norm, Veteran and ADW-WCC Participant